cristianofranco76/getting-and-Cleaning-Data/README.md

   5. Tidy the <b>Training data set </b>

      a.
-Read the training data set as well as the subject and labels
+Read the training data set as well as the subject and labels.
         Note: mutate function (dlyr packaged) is used to insert the activity labels names (instead of numbers) when reading the lable file.

      b.
 Bind labels, data & a new variable called data_type = "training" to mark the measurements of this type of subjects.